|

 gates.
 "What a fine looking beast!"

-The baboon growled again, baring his teeth.
+The baboon growled again, baring its teeth.

 "Good morning, sir," said Eowyn.
 Her tone was polite